H1M4W4R1/VaRA/README.md

 #### `INVALID_VALUE`
 Value was invalid (usually too many/few values for vector/color)

-## Extension
-To create custom property you need to extend `DeviceProperty` class and implement `ISettableDeviceProperty` or `IGettableDeviceProperty` (or both) interface(s).

-Also you will need to register this property in DeviceObject instance (you can get one using `DeviceObject.Get()`)

 ## Modules
 Modules are designed to make people contribute easily without conflicts.
 Module naming convention mismatches will result in Pull Request denials (no mess is allowed).

+It is designed to contain custom `Properties` and `Scenes` made by specific community member.

+### Properties
+To create custom property you need to extend `DeviceProperty` class and implement `ISettableDeviceProperty` or `IGettableDeviceProperty` (or both) interface(s).

+Also you will need to register this property in DeviceObject instance (you can get one using `DeviceObject.Get()`)

+### Scenes
+You're allowed to create new scenes within your module.
+Remember to import Core Scene from `Assets/Scenes` to implement all basic mechanics.
+This allows for easy updates without having to reimport prefab into your scene (if it gets changed).

+Your scene needs to contain `Room` script (this script object will define scene play area and can be moved using `CONFIG.ROOM.OFFSET` property to match real-world room - noone likes walking right into wall right?)

 # Contribution
 If you want to contribute to VaRA feel free to issue a Pull Request, however please follow naming and structuring conventions for this project (otherwise your PR probably will be rejected)